TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/06_lesson/lesson.md

 ## Instructors Notes
 1. Introduce Project
-    1. Walk students through project specification, pointing out important details, potential pitfalls, and specific requirements
+    *  Introduce students to the MadLib concept by using a short, written out MadLib on the whiteboard, poster paper, or projector.
-    2. Practice using a written out madlib
+    *  Pass out and the project specification and walk students through all the requirements and potential challenges.
-    3. Prompts must ask for the correct noun verb combo
+    3. Emphasize that prompts must ask for the correct noun-verb combinations.
-    4. Encourage students to look at the grading rubric on page two repeatedly throughout the project to ensure they are meeting all the requirements
+    4. Encourage students to look at the grading rubric on page two repeatedly throughout the project to ensure they are meeting all the requirements.
-    5. Demo the project solution
+    5. Demo a project [solution](project.py) for students to see how a finished product should function
 2. Project Review (if needed)
     1. Identify the sub problems of MadLibs
         1. Have students list what variables, inputs, and print statements they will need